Dollarization of Cuba: Foreign Investment

-In December 1994, National Assembly passed a new mining law which aimed at simplifying foreign investment in mining sector.
+In December 1994, the National Assembly passed a new mining law which aimed at simplifying foreign investment in the mining sector.
 The following year, the National Assembly introduced a law which innovated the legal framework for foreign investment, by simplifying the evaluating process for future foreign investment, by inhibiting foreign investment in real estate and by authorising the establishment of export processing zones which aim to encourage industrial and promotional activity.

 In 1995, the Cuban government signed a trade and investment promotion, and protection agreement with more than 12 countries including Russia, Canada and China.
 The Havana International Trade Fair attracted 1690 companies from 52 countries.
 US interest in the island grew.
 The Economist reported that from 1994 and 1996, 1500 representatives from American firms visited the island.

 Impact

 After the success of the stabilization program enacted in 1993, Cuba's budget deficit decreased to 1 billion pesos in 1994, 480 million pesos in 1995, and 36 million pesos in 1996.

 In 1994, there was as 7.6% growth in the manufacturing sector and a 4.4% growth in the electricity sector.
 In the following year, 1995, manufacturing sector grew by 6.4% more and there was a 56% and 7.7% growth in mining and construction sectors respectively.
-Manufacturing sector continued to grow and in 1997 it registered a 7.7% growth in output.
+The manufacturing sector continued to grow and in 1997 it registered a 7.7% growth in output.
 In the same year, the construction sector grew by 4.8%, and the transportation and forestry sectors grew by 4.6% and 13.6% respectively.

 The reforms also impacted the trade balance of the country.
 In 1994, exports increased by 18% amounting to roughly $1.3 billion, and imports increased by $2.1billion.
-In the following years, 1996 and 1997, exports grew to $1.5 and $2.0 billion respectively, nonetheless the island's imports was growing at a faster rate, registering a 33% growth in 1996 and a 19% growth in 1997.
+In the following years, 1996 and 1997, exports grew to $1.5 and $2.0 billion respectively.
+Nonetheless the island's imports were growing at a faster rate, registering a 33% growth in 1996 and a 19% growth in 1997.

 Moreover, the reforms also brought about a growth in the investment sector.
 According to an official statement made by Vice President Carlos Lage in November 1994, investments in that year totalled $1.5 billion.
 In 1995, investments grew from $1.5 billion to $2.1 billion, a 37.5% growth.
 By the end of 1995, more than 212 foreign investors had started projects in Cuba, and 1996 saw the addition of 48 more internationally funded projects.
-In August 1995, the Cuban Ambassador to the United Nations, Bruno Rodriguez, reported that 100 American companies had showed interest in state-owned businesses in Cuba.
+In August 1995, the Cuban Ambassador to the United Nations, Bruno Rodriguez, reported that 100 American companies had shown interest in state-owned businesses in Cuba.
 By the end of 1997, the number of internationally funded projects had grown to 317.